Scholarships, fellowships, and awards for current students

 Keep an eye on your email

-We’ll send you information and instructions on how to apply for funding at the beginning of the academic year.
+We’ll send you information and instructions on how to apply for funding during the spring semester.

-Applications are now being accepted for the 2019-2020 Endowed and External Scholarship Awards.
+Applications for 2020-2021 Endowed and External Scholarship Awards are not currently being accepted and will open up later in the Spring 2020 semester.
 In order to qualify, you must be admitted to one of the ILS graduate programs.
 Should you be selected as an award winner, you must be enrolled in at least six credit hours to receive the funds.

 A sampling of current student awards